circles-learning-labs/ecto_adapters_dynamodb/README.md

 We only launch one instance of ExAws application (and have not yet investigated running multiple instances).
 This means we can only point to a single amazon Dynamo instance.
 It's currently not possible to run against two different amazon AWS accounts concurrently.
 Hopefully this won't be a problem for most users.

 #### Adapter.Migration
 We support Ecto migration tasks via **create_table** and **alter_table** only.
 The functions, `add`, `remove` and `modify` work with corresponding indexes on the DynamoDB table.
 The adapter will automatically wait and retry requests when encountering DynamoDB's ResourceInUseException or LimitExceededException, according to an exponential backoff schedule.
-Since working with DynamoDB indexes and describing tables includes many options outside of Ecto's scope, for our supported syntax, please see details and examples in the **Ecto.Adapters.DynamoDB.Migration** moduledoc, as well as the configuration options, `:migration_initial_wait`, `:migration_wait_exponent`, and `:migration_max_wait`.
+Since working with DynamoDB indexes and describing tables includes many options outside of Ecto's scope, for our supported syntax, please see details and examples in the **Ecto.Adapters.DynamoDB.Migration** moduledoc, as well as the configuration options, `:migration_initial_wait`, `:migration_wait_exponent`, `:migration_max_wait`, `:migration_table_capacity`.

 ### Unimplemented Features
 While the previous section listed limitations that we're unlikely to work around due to philosphical differences between DynamoDB as a key/value store vs an SQL relational database, there are some features that we just haven't implemented yet.
 Feel free to help out if any of these are important to you!